Domestic Violence and Pets

 Safety Planning And Your Pet

-A daily walk can be used as a way to look at the layout of your neighborhood and to plan a possible escape route.
-A walk can also be used as an excuse to leave the house when you sense that a volatile situation is about to erupt.
+Walking the dog - A daily walk can be used as a way to look at the layout of your neighborhood and to plan a possible escape route.
+You can use a walk can as an excuse to leave the house when you sense that a volatile situation is about to erupt.

 If you are planning on staying: